Partner or Spouse

 5. Talking about the other person.
 It is best to talk about your feelings or thoughts rather than talking about the other person.
 Try to use “I” messages.
 You know yourself and can speak to your feelings, but when you talk about other people, you run the risk of offending them because you may be entirely wrong about them.
 You might ask them how they feel or say how you feel when they do a certain thing, but try to own your feelings and avoid blaming them for emotions you may be experiencing.

 6. Poor timing.
-Timing is important and can make the difference between a successful discussion and a disaster.
+Timing is essential and can make the difference between a successful discussion and a disaster.
 Depending on how difficult you feel the discussion might become, try to set up a time that honors both parties.
 This may be difficult, but trying to force a conversation at the wrong time is not likely to be successful.
 When you ambush someone, they almost always will react defensively.
 Pick a time when the parties are not hurried, stressed out or upset, under unhealthy influence, tired, or hungry.
 Sometimes, people cannot even agree on when to talk, and you might have to start problem-solving here.
 Finding a mutually agreed time should be celebrated as a victory.

 10. Not giving the process enough time.
 Give the process of solving problems a chance.
 Problem-solving discussions may accomplish more than you think.
 One party might not agree at the time, but afterward, they might think differently about what was said and try to do things differently.
 This is a huge win and needs to be celebrated openly, even if it is only a small step in a favorable direction.
 Movement in a positive direction is a good start, even slight.